Sample Appeal Letter for Services Denied as 'Not a Covered Benefit'

 service.
 [Name of service, procedure, or treatment sought] is stated as a covered

-benefit in your HMO Member Handbook, is implicitly covered in the Evidence of Coverage,
+benefit in your [title of member handbook], is implicitly covered in the Evidence

-and is not expressly excluded as a covered service in the Evidence of Coverage.
-[Quote
+of Coverage, and is not expressly excluded as a covered service in the Evidence of

-from Member Handbook and Evidence of Coverage to establish that the service, procedure,
+Coverage.
+[Quote from member handbook and Evidence of Coverage to establish that the

-or treatment is a covered benefit and not expressly excluded.]
-[Cite your state’s
+service, procedure, or treatment is a covered benefit and not expressly excluded.]

-mandated benefit laws requiring that the health plan provide this coverage.]
+[Cite your state’s mandated benefit laws requiring that the health plan provide this

 [Describe member’s health condition, and why the service, procedure, or treatment

-would benefit the member and the consequences if the patient does not receive this
+would benefit the member and what will happen if the patient does not receive this

 [If the treatment is out-of-network, establish that there are no comparable services